AmberForrester/Python/Problems_To_Solve/Assignment.md

 P13.
 Create a function to do adding/subtracting/dividing two numbers. - DONE

 P14.
 Find the factorial of any number/input. - DONE

+P15.
+Create a file and move the content from that file into another file on a different location.

+P16.
+Append an existing file and verify the content in it.

+P17.
+Delete all the files starting with a specific character or ends with a particular extension(txt, doc, etc.).